jiyeow/jiyeow_web/README.md

 - I grew up in Kuala Lumpur, Malaysia. <br>
 - I moved from Malaysia to Ames, Iowa, United States. <br>
-- I was shocked to find out that Ames is not like Los Angeles (thank you Hollywood). <br>
 - I got my B.S. and M.S. degrees at Iowa State University. <br>
 - I had a few hourly jobs in the research labs when studying. <br>
 - I also had one internship in Malaysia and one in the USA. <br>